githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    <details>
    <summary>Hints</summary>

-   The steps for transforming a `select` clause into a class are: <br />
+   The steps for transforming a `select` clause into a class are:
    1. [Define a class](https://codeql.github.com/docs/ql-language-reference/types/#defining-a-class) and it's [characteristic predicate](https://codeql.github.com/docs/ql-language-reference/types/#characteristic-predicates).
-It will extend, through `extends`, from the class used in the `from` part of your [select clause](https://codeql.github.com/docs/ql-language-reference/queries/#select-clauses). <br />
+It will extend, through `extends`, from the class used in the `from` part of your [select clause](https://codeql.github.com/docs/ql-language-reference/queries/#select-clauses).
-   2. Copy the `where` part from the [select clause](https://codeql.github.com/docs/ql-language-reference/queries/#select-clauses) into the [characteristic predicate](https://codeql.github.com/docs/ql-language-reference/types/#characteristic-predicates). <br />
+   2. Copy the `where` part from the [select clause](https://codeql.github.com/docs/ql-language-reference/queries/#select-clauses) into the [characteristic predicate](https://codeql.github.com/docs/ql-language-reference/types/#characteristic-predicates).
-   3. Replace the variable with type the class `extends` from with the `this` variable. <br />
+   3. Replace the variable with type the class `extends` from with the `this` variable.
    4. If the class relies on other variables from the `from` part then you can wrap the body of the characteristic predicate with an [exists](https://codeql.github.com/docs/ql-language-reference/formulas/#exists) quantifier to introduce those variable.

    </details>